dufferzafar/cloud-computing/4 - Disk Virtualisation/Readme.md

 ## Disk Virtualization

+The code corresponding to this assignment is [present here.](https://github.com/SaiKeshav/diskV)

+---

 ### Tasks

 #### 3.1.
 Disk Virtualization (Consolidation & Partitioning)

+- Number of available disks should be read from a file.
-- Create two arrays for storing Blocks of disks A and B.
+- ~~Create two arrays for storing Blocks of disks A and B.~~
-- Block size is 100 bytes.
-Disk A has 200 blocks and Disk B has 300 Blocks
+- ~~Block size is 100 bytes.
+Disk A has 200 blocks and Disk B has 300 Blocks~~
 - Provide an API to a programmer so that it appear as one disk D of 500 blocks
 - APIs could be Write / Read (block_No, block_inf) where block_no is 1..500